HakkinenH/SeabirdSDM/README.txt

 ### INPUT ###

-	There are a variety of data required to run an SDM, in particular a defined area of study, occurrence data and environmental data
+	In order to run an SDM, you need a defined area of study, occurrence data and environmental data

-	Since this data does not belong to the authors it is not included in the repository However we specify how to acquire the data and any processing required in "DataSources.txt" It is assumed by the code the data will be stored in folders called "RawData" (for raw, unprocessed data) or "ProcessedData" (for filtered, processed or otherwise altered data).
-These directories can be adjusted in "SetDirectories.R".
+	Since this data does not belong to the authors it is not included in the repository However we specify how to acquire the data and any processing required in "DataSources.txt" It is assumed by the code the data will be stored in the folder "InputData".
+These directories can be adjusted in "1-Wrapper.R".

 	In order to run an SDM you need to have the following files compiled.
 This can be done with the files included in "DataProcessing" or can be done manually outside of the repo.

+	### ENV DATA
+		#MARINE
+		A raster stack of marine variables.
+This should be aligned and cropped to the study area.
+Name is assumed to be "MarineEnvVariables_5m.tif" but this can be changed in "Directories.R"

+		#TERRESTRIAL
+		A raster stack of terrestrial variables.
+This should be aligned and cropped to the study area.
+Name is assumed to be "TerrEnvVariables_5m.tif" but this can be changed in "Directories.R"

+	### OCCURRENCE DATA
+	This should be prepared occurrence data, in the form of a spatial points dataframe or shapefile.
+Names are assumed to be "speciesname"

+	### STUDY AREA
+	This is provided in "InputData/StudyArea" as "ospar_LandSea.shp".
+For how this was made see "DataSources.txt". can be replaced with whatever area you prefer.

 ### ###